 Leading minds gather at the Florey for The Melbourne Brain Symposium

-A highlight of the event was the presentation of Mendelsohn awards by Professor Fred Mendelsohn himself, former Director of the Howard Florey Institute and Emeritus Professor of Neuroscience at the University of Melbourne.
+A highlight of the event was the presentation of the Mendelsohn Awards by Professor Fred Mendelsohn himself, former Director of The Florey and Emeritus Professor of Neuroscience at The University of Melbourne.
 The awards recognise students for outstanding research.

 Speakers who presented their work at the Melbourne Brain Symposium include:

-- A/Professor Muireann Irish, University of Sydney; Memory, dementia and the wandering mind
+- Associate Professor Muireann Irish, University of Sydney – Memory, dementia and the wandering mind

-- Professor Trevor Kilpatrick, The Florey Institute of Neuroscience and Mental Health and The University of Melbourne; MS as a Syndrome – Implications for Future Research and Management
+- Professor Trevor Kilpatrick, The Florey and The University of Melbourne – MS as a Syndrome – Implications for Future Research and Management